sffc/socketio-file-upload/README.md

 #### instance.wrapData = false

-By default Siofu client send data to different topic depending of the progress of the upload:
+By default Siofu client sends data the server on a different topic depending of the progress of the upload:

 ```
 siofu_start
 siofu_progress
 siofu_done
 ```

-And received data on:
+And events received from the server to the client:

 ```
 siofu_ready
 siofu_chunk